 ModulAir by Full Bucket Music

-ModulAir is a modular virtual synthesizer with 31 modules and support for up to eighteen modules per patch.
+ModulAir is a modular virtual synthesizer with 31 modules and up to eighteen modules per patch.
 Unlike the previously mentioned VCV Rack instrument, ModulAir doesn’t support third-party modules.
 On the other hand, it’s much easier to use as a VST plugin in your DAW of choice.

 There’s plenty to like about ModulAir, especially if you’re into modular synthesis.
 The plugin offers up to 64 voices of polyphony, with extra features like double-precision audio processing, MIDI learn, and importing TUN/SCL micro-tuning formats.

-Be sure to check out the other freeware synths available on Full Bucket Music’s website.
+Check out the other freeware synths available on Full Bucket Music’s website.
 The developer has released a range of excellent virtual instruments, including several emulations of classic Korg synths.

 More info: Modulair